invokr/docker-mail/README.md

 In addition to common spam lists, opendmarc is used to authenticate messages when available.
 Mozillas public suffix list is updated once per week via cron.

+This is not a prime example of how you should build a docker container, but I'm to lazy to pull all the configurations apart so that each service is running in it's own container.

+CentOS is used as the base image instead of alpine so I can be sure postfix / dovecot stay on their respective versions.

 Running the container
 ----------------------

     docker pull invokr/mail
-    docker run -name mail -d -p 25:25 -p 587:587 -p 993:993 -v secure:/secure -v vmail:/vmail -e POSTFIX_HOSTNAME=mail.domain.tld invokr/mail
+    docker run -d -p 25:25 -p 587:587 -p 993:993 -v secure:/secure -v vmail:/vmail -e POSTFIX_HOSTNAME=mail.domain.tld invokr/mail

 Make sure `POSTFIX_HOSTNAME` is a subdomain or else you won't be able to receive mail on that domain.

 Stopping the container
 ----------------------

-The container can be safely stopped with `docker stop mail`.
+The container can be safely stopped with `docker stop <id>`.

-We are using [dumb-init](https://github.com/Yelp/dumb-init) to start `supervisord` so that all of the daemons shut down gracefully.
+[dumb-init](https://github.com/Yelp/dumb-init) is used to start `supervisord` so that all of the daemons shut down gracefully without corrupting your files.

 Configuration
 -------------